Minimax Statistical Estimation under Wasserstein Contamination: Introduction

-\cite{zhu2020robuststat} investigate estimation under total variation and $W_1$ distribution shifts.
-They show that in the infinite-data---population---limit, the estimator projecting the perturbed distribution to $\cP$ is optimal up to constant factors, and the minimax rate is the modulus of continuity.
-They bound the rate of estimation error using the modulus of continuity, and consider estimation and prediction error for random-design linear regression.
-In the linear regression example, we in contrast provide the \emph{exact minimax risk} for prediction error, a sharp bound for estimation error, and least favorable perturbations.
-Moreover, we additionally provide results for location and density estimation, as well a general tools to lower bound minimax risks.
+\cite{zhu2020robuststat} investigate estimation under total variation and $W_{2,1}$ contaminations.
+They show that in the infinite-data---population---limit, projecting the perturbed distribution to $\cP$ is optimal up to constant factors, and the minimax rate is the modulus of continuity.
+They bound the rate of the estimation error using the modulus of continuity, and consider estimation and prediction error for random-design linear regression.
+In the linear regression example, we in contrast provide the \emph{exact minimax risk} for prediction error for JC $W_{q,r}$ perturbations, a sharp bound for JC estimation error, for IC contaminations; along with least favorable perturbations.
+Moreover, we additionally provide results for location and density estimation.
+The IC and JC contaminations are related to, but different from, the oblivious and adaptive corruptions from \cite{zhu2020robuststat}, where the latter perturbs a sample from the \emph{empirical}---not population---distribution.
+See Section \ref{rxy} for additional discussion and comparisons.

-In closely related work, \cite{Liu2021RobustWE} study IDS Wasserstein-1 shifts, unlike our Wasserstein-2 shifts.
+In closely related work, \cite{Liu2021RobustWE} study IC $W_{2,1}$ contaminations, while we study more general $W_{q,r}$ contaminations.
 They study classical and sparse Gaussian location estimation, covariance matrix estimation, and linear regression.
 They fit a Wasserstein generative adversarial network (W-GAN) and use the generator to estimate the parameters of interest.
-They show that the W-GAN gives minimax rate-optimal results.
-Their problem assumptions differ slightly, for example, they study the random design setting and compute minimax rates rather than the exact minimax risk. \cite{zhu2020robuststat} and \cite{Liu2021RobustWE} consider $W_1$ distribution shifts, and we later discuss the differences in the rates in detail for each relevant example.
+They show that the W-GAN gives minimax rate-optimal squared error, with high probability.
+See Section \ref{rxy} for additional discussion end comparison.
+For the problems that fall into the intersection of our scopes, our results are consistent.
+However, more broadly speaking, we study some different problems (such as density estimation), and provide different types of results (e.g., exact minimax risks for location estimation and prediction error in linear regression under JC $W_{q,r}$ contaminations; instead of in-probability rates under IC $W_{2,1}$ contaminations.
+See Section \ref{rxy} for additional discussion end comparisons.